AlessioDLuca/university-projects/unsupervised-anomaly-detection/README.md

 ---

 ## 📚 Acknowledgments
-This project was conducted as part of the **Artificial Intelligence for Science and Technology Master's Program** by **Alessio De Luca** and **Camilla Tomasoni**.
+This project was made in collaboration with **Camilla Tomasoni**.
 The full report detailing methodology, analysis, and results is available for further insights.

 ---